Cxvarisorka/ThinkHive/README.md

 ## Unique Value Proposition

-SaqaCode provides localized content in the Georgian language, focusing on the specific tech challenges and solutions relevant to the Georgian community.
+ThinkHive provides localized content in the Georgian language, focusing on the specific tech challenges and solutions relevant to the Georgian community.
 It fosters collaboration and mentorship, making it a valuable resource for developers in Georgia.

 ## Technology Stack